YALSA Election Information

-- The Governance Nominating Chair, Sarah Flowers, at firstname.lastname@example.org.
+- The Governance Nominating Chair, Priscille Dando, at email@example.com.

-- The Awards Committee Nominating Chair, Pam Holley at email@example.com.
+- The Awards Committee Nominating Chair, Teri Lesesne at firstname.lastname@example.org.

 - The Current President-Elect, President or Past President- any one of these three individuals knows the process (because they’ve been through it) and can direct you to whom you need to contact.
 If you want information about a specific office, try contacting someone holding it presently.
 They’ll be glad to tell you what they know!